Henry Adams: Marriage to Marian Hooper (1872–85)

-On June 27, 1872, Adams married Clover Hooper in Beverly, Massachusetts.
-They spent their honeymoon in Europe, much of it with Charles Milnes Gaskell at Wenlock Abbey, Shropshire.
-While there, exemplifying the New England civic conscience she and Henry shared, Clover wrote "England is charming for a few families but hopeless for most ...
+On June 27, 1872, Adams married Marian Hooper, better known to friends as Clover, in Beverly, Massachusetts.
+They honeymooned in Europe, much of it with Charles Milnes Gaskell at Wenlock Abbey, Shropshire.
+While there, exemplifying the New England civic conscience she and Henry shared, Clover wrote, "England is charming for a few families but hopeless for most ...
 Thank the Lord that the American eagle flaps and screams over us."
-Upon their return, Adams went back to his position at Harvard, and their home at 91 Marlborough Street, Boston, became a gathering place for a lively circle of intellectuals.
-In 1877, his wife and he moved to Washington, DC, where their home on Lafayette Square, across from the White House, again became a dazzling and witty center of social life.
-He worked as a journalist and continued working as a historian.
+Upon their return, Adams went back to his position at Harvard, and their home at 91 Marlborough Street in Boston became a gathering place for a lively intellectual circle.
+In 1877, the couple moved to Washington, D.C., where their home at 1607 H Street, across from the White House on Lafayette Square, became a center of social life in the capital city.